 When the disease is established.-Working in phosphorus should be abandoned at once.
 There are two alternatives in treatment, viz., either to wait for the separation of the necrosed fragment, or to excise the affected portion of the jaw at once, leaving the osteogenetic layer of the periosteum intact as far as possible.
 The separation of the sequestrum in these cases is extremely slow, and a very long time may elapse before the affected portion is loose; and, as a large portion of the jaw will almost certainly be destroyed, it seems more feasible to proceed to the removal of the affected portion of the bone directly necrosis is established.
 If the periosteum be carefully separated along with the superficial layer of living bone, sufficiently firm bone will usually be thrown out to make a useful mandible.
-The operation of excision of the mandible will be described later when we discuss the effectives of the mandible will be described later when we discuss the affections of that bone.
+The operation of excision of the mandible will be described later when we discuss the affections of that bone.

-See Prof. Ralph Stockman, Brit.
+&lt;sup>1 See Prof. Ralph Stockman, Brit.
 Med.
 Jour., Jan.
 7, 1899.